 Caring does not discriminate based on age, gender or race.
-However the peak age for caring is between the ages of 45-54 - the age which employees typically move into senior roles.
+However, the peak age for caring is between the ages of 45-54 - when employees move into senior roles.

 Stressing less about home life, means carers stress less about work.